 Broad and Expanding Product Portfolio.
 Through internal product development, acquisitions and global partnerships, we have established a global sales presence delivering a broad portfolio of highly differentiated electrophysiology products.
 Our product portfolio includes novel access sheaths, transseptal crossing tools, diagnostic and mapping catheters, ablation catheters (available only in our European markets), mapping and imaging consoles and accessories, as well as supporting algorithms and software programs.
 Our foundational and most highly differentiated product is our AcQMap imaging and mapping system.
 In our European markets, our portfolio provides our customers with a complete solution-from vascular access to diagnosis and treatment of arrhythmias.
 In the United States, we are currently seeking regulatory approval for our ablation catheters to complement our portfolio of access and mapping devices.
-We also recently expanded our portfolio to include the AcQBlate gold-tip, irrigated, radiofrequency force sensing ablation catheters and control unit, which we expect to initially commercialize in the United States and Europe upon regulatory approval.
-We currently anticipate that our AcQBlate force sensing ablation catheters will receive CE Mark in the second half of 2020, and we plan to commence an IDE trial for FDA PMA approval in the United States within the same time frame.
+We also recently expanded our portfolio to include the AcQBlate Force Sensing Ablation System, which we commercialized following the December 2020 receipt of the CE Mark in Europe.
+We are also planning two IDE trials for FDA PMA in the United States.
+In the first half of 2021, the first IDE trial seeking right atrial typical flutter indication received IDE approval from the FDA and commenced enrollment.
+The second IDE trial seeking a paroxysmal and persistent atrial fibrillation indication received IDE approval in May 2021 and we expect to commence enrollment in the second half of 2021.
+We currently anticipate FDA PMA, and the U.S. commercial launch, of our AcQBlate Force Sensing Ablation System in the second half of 2022 or early 2023.
 We believe that our ability to offer a broad portfolio will support adoption of our products and drive an increasingly efficient revenue model with a growing component of recurring revenue per procedure.